mmomtchev/magickwand.js/README.md

 [![Node.js CI](https://github.com/mmomtchev/node-magickwand/actions/workflows/test-dev.yml/badge.svg)](https://github.com/mmomtchev/node-magickwand/actions/workflows/test-dev.yml)
 [![npm](https://img.shields.io/npm/v/node-magickwand)](https://www.npmjs.com/package/node-magickwand)

-This package is a full native port of the ImageMagick-7 C++ library to Node.js using SWIG NAPI.
+This package is a full native port of the ImageMagick-7 C++ library to Node.js using SWIG Node-API.

 Unlike all other ImageMagick `npm` packages, it does not use the CLI to interact with the utilities, but offers direct access to the full C++ API.
-It supports both synchronous and multithreaded asynchronous operations and it is fully integrated with `TypedArray`s.
+It supports both synchronous and multithreaded asynchronous operations, it is fully integrated with `TypedArray`s and it has full TypeScript support.

 It adds many new features and offers a substantial performance boost and usability benefits.

-The pre-built binaries are fully self-contained and do not need an existing ImageMagick installation, but it is also possible to rebuild the package against a shared ImageMagick-7.
+The pre-built binaries are fully self-contained and do not need an existing ImageMagick installation.
+It is also possible to rebuild the package against a shared ImageMagick-7.

-It is currently to be considered of beta quality, but it is actively developed because of it its special status as SWIG Node-API showcase project.
+The project is currently to be considered of beta quality, but it is actively developed because of it its special status as SWIG Node-API showcase project.

-It is meant both as a high-performance general-purpose library for image processing in Node.js and as a demonstration of the capabilities of SWIG Node-API.
+It is feature-complete and it should be reasonably stable.
+It is designed to be well-suited for server-side use with an Express.js-like framework.
+It has been debugged for memory leaks and, and when only asynchronous methods are used, should never block the event loop.

-There is also a [medium article about using the new NAPI support in SWIG](https://mmomtchev.medium.com/effortlessly-porting-a-major-c-library-to-node-js-with-swig-napi-3c1a5c4a233f).
+There is also a [medium article about using the new Node-API support in SWIG](https://mmomtchev.medium.com/effortlessly-porting-a-major-c-library-to-node-js-with-swig-napi-3c1a5c4a233f) in case you are interested in porting another C++ library to Node.js.

 ## Usage